 Neurochemical sex brain cocktail

-Sex causes the brain to release enormous levels of some neurochemicals.
+Sex causes the brain to release enormous levels of neurochemicals.
 These chemical changes help regulate and pace sexual activities.

 Ingredient 1: DOPAMINE